 We flew into Cancun, took a taxi to the ferry and then the Ultramar ferry over to Isla Mujeres.
 I have detailed information on the ferry location and departure information in the Frequently Asked Questions at the bottom of this page.
 Click here to jump to the FAQ.

 Isla Mujeres has many hotel options.
 Many of them, especially the beach front hotels, charge an arm and a leg.
 I found a fantastic hotel for a good price that I totally recommend.
-Please see my hotel review at the bottom of this page - or click here to jump to the review.
+Please see my hotel reviews here.

 It is a 15min ferry ride from the Ultramar terminal in Cancun to Isla Mujeres.